Is Public Transport Free in Germany?

 Single Tickets

-The cost of a single ticket depends on the distance traveled and the transportation company.
-Typically, you can buy these tickets directly from vending machines at stations or from ticket offices.
+The tariff for one ticket is subject to distance traveled and to the transportation company.
+Frequently you can purchase these tickets by vending machine at stations or by ticket window.

 Day Tickets

-Day tickets are convenient, flexible, and often cheaper than purchasing multiple single tickets throughout the day.
-They can be purchased from ticket machines or ticket offices.
+Day tickets are great value, are flexible and usually work out cheaper than buying several individual tickets throughout the day.
+They may be bought from ticket points or ticket offices.

 Weekly and Monthly Passes